-Due to our strong financial performance in 2016, our 2016 Annual Incentive Plan (AIP) payout increased to 160% from 120% in 2015.
-We ranked in the 78th percentile for three-year TSR performance relative to the Performance Peer Group identified on page 39 and ranked in the 98th percentile for three-year TSR performance relative to the S&P Industrials.
-Our Long-Term Incentive Plan (LTIP) payout was 148% compared to 150% in 2015 for named executive officers (NEOs).
-Following are some governance principles of our 2016 executive compensation programs:
+While we sustained strong financial performance in 2017, our 2017 Annual Incentive Plan (AIP) payout declined to 131%, from 160% in 2016.
+Our Long-Term Incentive Plan (LTIP) payout is 150% compared to 148% in 2016 for named executive officers (NEOs).
+We ranked in the 89th percentile for three-year TSR performance relative to the 2015 Performance Peer Group identified on page 38 and ranked in the 96th percentile for three-year TSR performance relative to the S&P Industrials.
+Following are some governance principles of our 2017 executive compensation programs: